udit-001/india-maps-data/README.md

 | Delhi                                       | [Link](https://cdn.jsdelivr.net/gh/udit-001/india-maps@9d59062/topojson/states/delhi.geojson) | [Link](https://cdn.jsdelivr.net/gh/udit-001/india-maps@9d59062/geojson/states/delhi.geojson) |
 | Lakshadweep                                 | [Link](https://cdn.jsdelivr.net/gh/udit-001/india-maps@9d59062/topojson/states/lakshadweep.geojson) | [Link](https://cdn.jsdelivr.net/gh/udit-001/india-maps@9d59062/geojson/states/lakshadweep.geojson) |
 | Puducherry                                  | [Link](https://cdn.jsdelivr.net/gh/udit-001/india-maps@9d59062/topojson/states/puducherry.geojson) | [Link](https://cdn.jsdelivr.net/gh/udit-001/india-maps@9d59062/geojson/states/puducherry.geojson) |

+## Disclaimer

+The geospatial data provided in this repository is not created by the repository owner.
+It has been curated from publicly available sources on the internet for personal usage.
+The owner holds no liability for any misrepresentation in the maps.
+If you identify any discrepancies, please feel free to open a pull request along with an associated issue.
+Your contributions are highly appreciated!